 1 – Many travelers and locals will speak to you about the district “Poblado” when you mention Medellin.
 Poblado is the trendy district where there are most of the clubs, restaurants, Spanish schools, and hôtels.
 It’s an excellent option if you’re in party mode.
 Otherwise, I recommend you to check out Laureles, another district a lot more authentic and pleasant.

 2 – Comuna 13 was – and still is – an excellent example to see and understand how Medellin has changed in the last few years.
 However, Comuna 13 is way too famous nowadays, and you will see hordes of tourists everywhere.
 Don’t hesitate to explore another district instead like Moravia or La Sierra.
+We give you tons of things to do in Medellin.

 3 – Guatape is 2 hours away from Medellin, and it’s overcrowded the weekend.
 Decide to stay in San Rafael and organize a day trip to Guatape from there.
 It will make a massive difference in your Colombia itinerary.